nvdsuman/ChessGame/ChessIcon/README.md

 >> c.
 Update Ops Manager UI IP (Proxy IP that redirect UI traffic to Ops Manager IP)

 > ##### v.
 Configure Proxy
+>> a.
+Configure http_proxy, https_proxy and no_proxy for proxy server <br/>
->> If you are using the same proxy to handle both HTTPS and HTTP traffic, enter the same URL as HTTP proxy.
->> No proxy: Enter the following IP addresses:
+>> Note:<br/> If you are using the same proxy to handle both HTTPS and HTTP traffic, enter the same URL as HTTP proxy.<br/> No proxy- Enter the following IP addresses as no proxy:
 >>  - 127.0.0.1
 >>  - The IP of Ops Manager
 >>  - The IP address of your BOSH Director.
 This is the first IP address next to Ops Manager IP address.
-If Ops Manager IP is 10.11.0.2 then BOSH Director IP will be 10.11.0.3 <br/>
+If Ops Manager IP is 10.11.0.2 then BOSH Director IP will be 10.11.0.3

->> a.
-Configure http_proxy, https_proxy and no_proxy for proxy server
 >> **Note: The values in the No Proxy field must be comma-delimited, with no spaces or quotation marks between values.
 Example: 127.0.0.1,10.11.0.2,10.11.0.3**

 > ##### vi.
 Elastic runtime configurations
 >> a.
 Update elastic runtime version, API download link and pcf_elastic_runtime_SHA256, if you want different version [Pivotal Network](https://network.pivotal.io/)